dschalk/functional-javascript/README.md

   Monad.prototype.ret = function (a) {
     return window[this.id] = new Monad(a, this.id);
   };
 This seems less functional, less like Haskell.
 It doesn't pass functions down the chain but rather objects with exposed methods.
 But is has endearing features.
 Look how values move along the chain until, at the end they combine to yield 42.
 This would be impossible with bind(), which is why bind() has ar.
+The code below looks a bit like the lambda calculus, the essence of functional programming.

   ret(2).bnd(v => add(v,1).bnd(cube).bnd(p => add(p,3)
   .bnd(() => ret(p/3).bnd(add,3).bnd(z => [v,p,z,v*p-z]))))